IBM-Bluemix-Docs/mobilepush/push_step_4.md

 The following optional customization options are supported:

 - Collapse Key:  Collapse keys are attached to notifications.
 If multiple notifications arrive sequentially with the same collapse key when the device is offline, they are collapsed.
-When a device comes online, it receives notifications from the FCM/GCM server, and displays only the latest notification bearing the same collapse key.
+When a device comes online, it receives notifications from the FCM server, and displays only the latest notification bearing the same collapse key.
 If the collapse key is not set, both the new and old messages are stored for the future delivery.
 - Sound: Indicates a sound clip to be played on the receipt of a notification.
 Supports default or the name of a sound resource that is	 bundled in the app.
 - Icon: Specify the name of the icon to display for the notification.
 Ensure that you have packaged the icon in the `res/drawable` folder, with the client application.
 - Priority: Specifies the options for assigning delivery priority to messages.